rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Statements:

-- It is easy for qualified applicants to find jobs which uses Rust for the majority of programming
+- It is easy for qualified applicants to find jobs which use Rust for the majority of programming
 - Existing Rust jobs are attractive
-- Rust programming skills are in high demand
+- Learning Rust provides me with skills that employers seek
-- Rust provides me with skills that employers seek
+- I feel qualified to apply for at least some advertised Rust jobs

 Select one: